-If things are kind of up in the air, buy a good portable table.
-If you are more settled on your location and modality, buy a good stationary or electric table.
+If things are kind of up in the air for your massage career, buy a good portable table.
+However, if you are more settled on your location and modality, buy a good stationary or electric table.

 What is unique about your clients?

 Do they have mobility issues that will need a table that goes down low and is ADA compliant?
 Are they large athletes that need a wider table?
-Are they spa clients that get excited when half the table raises up?
+Or are they spa clients that get excited when half the table raises up?

 How mobile does this table need to be?

 Will you be going to houses, businesses, or staying put in your office?
-Will you be sharing this table with other professional and need something easy to change heights, like an electric lift table?
+Or will you be sharing this table with other massage professionals and need something easy to change heights, like an electric lift table?